 If you’d like to keep your prior year budget intact, you can make a copy of your Google Sheet (from the File menu) at the beginning of the new year.
 Then you’ll have a working copy of that budget archived (but not updating by Tiller) and then just adjust the budget amounts for the new year in the original spreadsheet’s Categories sheet and update the year on the Yearly Budget sheet.

-If you decide to start fresh, and don’t want to lose your work, you can try the Tiller Labs experimental Migration Helper tool to get your categorized Transactions, Categories, and manual account balances into the new Google Sheet.
+If you decide to start fresh, and don’t want to lose your work, you can try the Tiller Community Solutions add-on Migration Helper tool to get your categorized Transactions, Categories, and manual account balances into the new Google Sheet.
 From there you can copy/paste your budget values and other customizations.
 You can also manually migrate your data in a few simple steps.